crate/crate/docs/general/ddl/data-types.rst

 This is a system type used to represent one or more OID values.

-It looks similar to an array of integers, but doesn't support any of the scalar functions or expressions that can be used on regular arrays.
+It looks similar to an array of integers, but doesn't support any of the :ref:`scalar functions <scalar-functions>` or expressions that can be used on regular arrays.

 .. _type_conversion: